orrnithogalum/moroder/README.md

 ### Queue and radio

-Queueing uses mpv's own playlist so the next track is buffered before the current one ends, which means the queue position advances whether or not you skipped manually.
-When the user queue runs out, tracks come from the radio queue; when that runs low and `autoplay` is on, a continuation is fetched ahead of time.
+Queueing uses mpv's own playlist with yt-dlp so the next track isn't buffered before the current one ends, but the queue position advances whether or not you skipped manually.
+When the user queue runs out, tracks come from the radio queue; when that runs low and `autoplay` is on, a continuation is fetched.

 ---